ferrocene/ferrocene/ferrocene/doc/release-notes/src/next.rst

 Experimental features are not qualified for safety critical use, and are shipped as a preview.

-* Experimental support has been added for a new cross-compilation target.
+* Experimental support has been added for new cross-compilation targets.
   Note that experimental targets are not qualified for safety critical use.
-The new target is:
+The new targets are:

   * :target-with-triple:`armv8r-none-eabihf`
+  * :target-with-triple:`x86_64-apple-darwin`

 * Experimental support has been added for a new host platform.
   Note that experimental targets are not qualified for safety critical use.
 The